Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 ### Bonus Discussion:

-Over the course of the four rounds we played, Doishy noticed that I was bringing in Thoughtseize every round and suggested I play it maindeck†.
+Over the course of the four rounds we played, Doishy noticed that I was bringing in Thoughtseize every round and suggested I play it maindeck.
 In the past I have been averse to playing Thoughtseize anywhere in the seventy-five because I thought the two life would relevant.
 It took a lot to convince me to even play it in the sideboard, so the idea of maindecking it never crossed my mind.
 However, if you're sideboarding something in every single match, you ought to at least consider maindecking it.
-As such, I am now testing 3 Duress, 3 Therapy, 1 Thoughtseize main, with the 4th Therapy in the board.
+As such, I am now testing three Duress, three Therapy, one Thoughtseize main, with the fourth Therapy in the board.
 The two life from Thoughtseize has not been as relevant as I anticipated and the flexibility it provides is useful.
 Not needing to guess what hatebear an opponent is holding, being able to take a Snapcaster that